Flack27/Runeterra/4 - Sessions/Session 2.md

 ### Matthias's Encouragement

-> **MATTHIAS:** _stepping forward with that oily smile_ "A most generous offer, my lord.
-Unprecedented, really.
-These adventurers would become landed... proprietors."
+> **MATTHIAS:** "But my lord undoubtably these men are..... brave.
+But that doesn't mean they can take on such a tremendous responsibility."

-> **RODERICK:** _warming to the idea_ "Exactly!
+> **RODERICK:** "Why not?
+They show competence why wouldn't that translate?
 You've already cleared the threat.
-You know the village, the mine, the surrounding area.
+They know the village, the mine, the surrounding area.
 Who better to rebuild it than those who saved it?"

-_He pulls a scroll from a side table - clearly pre-prepared._
+> **MATTHIAS:** "But lord..."

-> **RODERICK:** "The deed to Stonewall and its surrounding lands.
-The mine rights remain crown property, of course - I'll need that marble - but the village, the farmland, the authority to govern... all yours."
+> **RODERICK:** "That's enough Matthias, go draw up the documents"

 ---